mikeage/reddit-chat-archiver/README.md

 # Usage

-Open reddit chat in a browser, authenticate, etc. Look in Web Developer / Inspect Element / Whatever for a request containing a Session-Key header.
+Before extracting any data from chat, you need to get a Session-Key.
+You can either do this by opening reddit chat in a browser, authenticating, andd look in Web Developer / Inspect Element / Whatever for a request containing a Session-Key header.

+Alternatively, you can use the dump-session-key option to extract it.
+Send your username / password / 2FA (optional) using either command line options or via environment variables of `$REDDIT_USERNAME`, `$REDDIT_PASSWORD`, and `$REDDIT_2FA`.

 Copy that key (it's good for ~1 week, I'm told).
 Pass it with -k KEY whenever you call this script, or set it globally using `export REDDIT_SESSION_KEY=xxx`.

 # Installation
 ```bash